blueprinthq/coding-exercise/Readme.md

 As a patient answers each question, you will need to keep track of how they answered so the data can be sent to the backend and ultimately stored in a database. **You should store the answer data in the same format as the input for Part I.**

 ### Requirements/Specs
-- You can complete this challenge using any language or framework that you choose
+- You can complete this exercise using any language or framework that you choose
 - Questions should be displayed one at a time on a given page/screen
 - Each page/screen should display:
   - The assessment `title` **(As of 07-13-2020, this can be ignored)**